DemonicAK/Italics-all-themes/README.md

-# Italics Support Extension for VS Code
+# Italics-all-themes Extension for VS Code

 This extension enables italics support for all themes in Visual Studio Code, except for those themes that explicitly mention "(no italics)" in their name.